-- To find an aneurysm (a blood vessel that has become
+- To find a blood vessel that has become

 - To find blood vessels that have become

 - To find abnormal blood vessel formations inside your brain

-- To identify blood vessels damaged by
+- To find blood vessels damaged by

 formed in your leg veins and traveled into your lungs.

 help prevent a stroke or a heart attack.
 This type of test may also help your

 Other risks include: